StevenBlack/hosts/readme_template.md

 `hosts` file, and place its update url in `update.info`.
 The `updateHostsFile.py` routine will automatically refresh the `hosts` file from source each time a new amalgamated file is generated.

-You might consider adding the (huge) file from [hosts-file.net](http://hosts-file.net).
-That source is not included here because it is very large (300,000+ entries) and doesn't display the level of curation activity I expect.

 ## How do I incorporate my own hosts?

 If you have custom host records, place them in file `myhosts`.
 The contents of this file are prepended to the amalgamated hosts file during the update process.

 ## Using updateHostsFile.py